bhavanasrinamthabad1809-hub/hacker-card/README.md

 ## Tools Used
 - **EasyEDA** — Schematic & PCB Layout Design

-## Files in this Repo
-- PCB Layout
-- Gerber Files (manufacturing-ready)

 ## Program
 Made as part of **Fallout** by [Hack Club](https://hackclub.com)